otykh/otykh/README.md

-Making my coputer go "beep-boop"
+Making my computer go "beep-boop"

 <!---
 otykh/otykh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.